Main content of the website

 Can I grow vegetables in my backyard?

 Some contaminants in soil can be taken up by fruits and vegetables.
-Parks Canada and the Municipality of Jasper will be conducting soil sampling in greenspace and gardens, and giving more advice on this subject over the coming months.
+Parks Canada and the Municipality of Jasper will be conducting soil sampling in community gardens and greenspaces, and giving more advice on this subject in late spring.

 The government of Alberta published some gardening tips following the Fort McMurray fires.
 Environmental monitoring in Fort McMurray | Alberta.ca